-3.5.1 When the Code requires that a particular piece of equipment or machinery should be provided or carried in a craft or vessel, or that any particular provision should be made to a specified standard, consideration may be given to application to the Administration to permit any other piece of equipment or machinery to be provided or carried, or any other provision to be made.
-For vessels under 24 metres in length this is likely to be unnecessary.
+2.5.1 When the Code requires that a particular piece of equipment or machinery should be provided or carried in a MASS, or that any particular provision should be made to a specified standard, consideration may be given to application to the Administration to permit any other piece of equipment or machinery to be provided or carried, or any other provision to be made.
+For MASS less than 24 metres in length this is likely to be unnecessary.
 If an application is made, the Administration will need to be satisfied by trials or otherwise that the alternative is at least as effective as that stipulated within the Code.